vgezer/poe-translator/README.md

 # poe-translator
-A Simple inofficial PHP script to help community translate Pillars of Eternity
+A Simple unofficial PHP script to help community translate Pillars of Eternity or Tyranny games.
+Simply put all strings folder at the same location as getString.php and call the page.

+Details soon...